sf219/sfweb/_posts/2021-01-29-enf-basics.md

 <br />
 <br />
 <p>
   But I may write another entry only devoted to this.
-Hope you find this entertaining!
+Hope you find the post entertaining!
 </p>
 </div>
 </body>